rdkcentral/xts_core/README.md

 XTS is a flexible and declarative command orchestration system designed to simplify and unify how engineers run tests, build software, and automate routine tasks in embedded development environments.
 It replaces ad-hoc scripts with structured, reusable, and readable command definitions written in YAML.

-By enabling users to define command groups and actions in .xts files, xTS brings consistency and clarity to complex command workflows — making development and testing easier to manage and less error-prone.
+By enabling users to define command groups and actions in .xts files, XTS brings consistency and clarity to complex command workflows — making development and testing easier to manage and less error-prone.

-### What it does ###

-When executed, XTS automatically scans the current directory and all of its subdirectories for configuration files (.xts) and builds a complete set of available commands.
-These commands are logically grouped and can be executed from a single, intuitive command-line interface.

-Once discovered, XTS allows users to:

-- Run predefined test or utility commands.

-- Execute sequences of build or setup actions.

-- Pass in arguments to customize behavior.

-- View and explore all available actions defined in the project.

 ### Why XTS ###